Wild Bootstrap Inference for Penalized Quantile Regression for Longitudinal Data: Introduction

 \section{Introduction}

 We consider a longitudinal data model of conditional quantiles with individual intercepts.
 Variations of this model have been extensively studied in the literature since at least \citet{NS48}.
-Recent contributions to the literature using this model for quantile regression have emphasized the drawbacks of estimating a large number of individual intercepts when the number of time periods is small (see Galvao and Kato, 2018, for an excellent survey).
+Recent contributions to the literature using this model for quantile regression have emphasized the drawbacks of estimating a large number of individual intercepts ($N$) when the number of time periods ($T$) is small (see Galvao and Kato, 2018, for an excellent survey).
 Koenker (2004) proposed an estimator where $N$ individual parameters are regularized by a Lasso-type penalty, shrinking them towards a common value.
-As in the case of the Gaussian random effect estimator, shrinkage can reduce the variability of the estimator of the slope parameter in the quantile regression model, and, in some cases, the bias of the estimator as well (Robinson, 1991 , Koenker, 2004, Harding and Lamarche, 2019 ).
+As in the case of the Gaussian random effect estimator, shrinkage can reduce the variability of the estimator of the slope parameter in the quantile regression model (Koenker, 2004).
+In models with short $T$, shrinkage can reduce the bias of the fixed effects estimator of the slope parameter as well (Harding and Lamarche, 2019 ).

 Although the regularization procedure has advantages, the asymptotic distribution of the estimator is difficult to approximate.
 It is known that Lasso-type estimators have non-standard limiting distributions (Knight and Fu, 2000 ), but in the case of quantile regression, there are new challenges.
 Because individual intercepts are treated as parameters, the increasing dimension of the parameter vector as the number of units increases can be an issue.
 In the case of estimators without regularization, Kato, Galvao, and Montes-Rojas (2012) and Galvao, Gu, and Volgushev (2020) found that $T$ must grow faster than $N$ for consistency and asymptotic normality at rates that are, at best, similar to standard non-linear panel data models \citep{Newey2004}.
 Second, the covariance matrix of quantile regression estimators typically depends on conditional densities and the penalized estimator of Koenker (2004) is no exception.
 Inference based on the asymptotic distribution requires non-parametric estimation of nuisance parameters, which can lead to important size distortions (He, 2018 ).